buffer/thug/docs/source/logging.rst

 instance is totally up to you and no images are provided for that.

 ElasticSearch logging mode is not enabled by default and you need to enable the option -G (--elasticsearch-logging).
-The ElasticSearch configuration is saved in in the */etc/thug/logging.conf* file.
+The ElasticSearch configuration is saved in the */etc/thug/thug.conf* file.
 Be sure of defining the right URL for connecting to your instance.
 You may want to change the index name where data will be stored but this is not really necessary in the most common situations.